DotEfekts/dotdo.es_content/tutorials/docker-intro/homelab-creation.md

 ## Putting It All Together
 At this point we've learnt enough to put together a basic service stack that you can then build on.
 We're going to be putting this together in a modular way, so you can pick and choose which of the following you want to add to your stack.

 > If you do not own a domain name you will not be able to continue using domains for Traefik after the workshop.
-You should modify the compose configurations to remove the Traefik service and the Traefik labels on the other containers, and use the `ports:` setting in the compose files instead to open those services to your local network.
+When setting this up in your main homelab, you should modify the compose configurations to remove the Traefik service and the Traefik labels on the other containers, and use the `ports:` setting in the compose files instead to open those services to your local network.
 ### Using Portainer
 Before we start, ensure you've stopped and deleted any containers or compose stacks from the previous tasks.
 We'll need a directory to store config and data files for our services.
 Create a new directory and note the path.
 Replace any references to `/path/to/your/data` with this directory.
 #### Portainer Setup